By Korie Cantor

 Also, make sure you use the right brush or comb so that you don’t end up doing more damage than good to your tresses.
 Avoid combs and hard bristled brushes and use round roller brushes or soft bristled ones instead.

 Detangle your hair before showering or shampooing; be extra careful as hair breaks easily when wet.
 Using a gentle, SLS free shampoo is essential if you want to keep your hair and extensions in peak condition.
 Even if you’re on a budget, don’t scrimp–buy the best and try reducing the quantity of product you use each time.
 We particularly like Saach Organics, which has a wide range of shampoos for different hair needs, including coloured, blonde, dry and thin, or LR Modern Alchemy, which produces sulphate free shampoos in gorgeously scented combinations like Vanilla and Lime Blossom, Orange and Sandalwood or Rosemary and Lavender.
-You may be able to find some freebie samples of sulphate free shampoos if you try here.

 Make sure your shampooing technique is as gentle as can be on your extensions: tilt your head back and work the shampoo in gently from top to bottom, cleaning in between bonds gently.
 Work in sections so that your hair stays manageable.
 Rinse thoroughly in the same manner.